 This easy garlic noodles recipe is super rich and buttery, and is a punch in the mouth of garlic and onion.
-We use wonton noodles here so it’s kinda an asian garlic noodle vibe, but it’s great with just about any kind of noodle or pasta.
+We use wonton noodles here so it’s got an asian garlic noodle vibe, but it’s great with just about any kind of noodle or pasta.

 Each year my family and some friends gets together for an event called ‘crab massacre’.
 At one of these gatherings, a friend prepped an amazing mound of garlic noodles which we weren’t expecting at all.
 We were hooked and now can’t do any seafood boil without whipping up garlic noodles to go with it.